trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 </figure>

-Also serving the purpose of entertainment was the exoticising zoo architecture, which had increasingly become a mainstay of many European zoos since the 1850s. !<-- insert zoo architecture --> These stylised structures formed the backdrop for the animals – and still do today. **The first major exoticising architectural project in Berlin was the antelope and giraffe house, which was built in a so-called "Moorish" style.** It was followed by what was referred to as the Elephant Pagoda, which emulated an Indian-style temple, and the ostrich house, built in the style of an ancient Egyptian temple.
+Also serving the purpose of entertainment was the exoticising zoo architecture, which had increasingly become a mainstay of many European zoos since the 1850s.
+These stylised structures formed the backdrop for the animals – and still do today. **The first major exoticising architectural project in Berlin was the antelope and giraffe house, which was built in a so-called "Moorish" style.** It was followed by what was referred to as the Elephant Pagoda, which emulated an Indian-style temple, and the ostrich house, built in the style of an ancient Egyptian temple.
 They conveyed stereotypical images of regions foreign to Europeans and sometimes bore no relation whatsoever to the animals on display.
 For example, in the 'Indian' pagoda, Indian and African rhinoceroses and elephants were shown side by side, and Australian ostriches were exhibited in the Egyptian temple.

 <figure>